sjthesahiljoseph/SJtheSahilJosephComputer/README.md

 - Launch in "This Pc".

 ## Browser:
-- Download and Install Mozila Firefox.
+- Download and Install Google Chrome.
 - Make this default for everything.
 - Dark Theme default.
 - Sign In & Sync.
-- Extensions = ["Vimium", "uBlock"].
+- Extensions = "Vimium".
 That's it.
 - Show bookmark bar always.
 - Turn Off Automatically sleep tabs mode, and all.
 - Show all buttons on toolbar.
 - Rest Defaults.
+- Don't show search recommendations or suggestions.

 ## Backup:
-- Microsoft OneDrive, and keep it seperate.
+- Google Drive, and keep it seperate, use From Browser.
 - Manually create and work with files and folders.
 - Organize all data using folders, etc... (old way, manually).
+- Google Photos for Photos.
+Everything inside Google.
+But organize in folders.

 ## Style:
 - Open any windows either in maximized mode, or in split (left or right doesn't matter).
 99.9% cases.